sivaprakash123/speech-recognition-open-api-infra/README.md

     1. Do changes and package it(Follow steps 1 and 2 in above steps).
     2. Run the following to install: `helm upgrade <release-name> envoy/ -n <namespace>`

+### Next steps for deployment using circle-ci:
+- Go to the root folder of the project.
+- Configure the circleci config file in .circelci folder(eg: the parameter values to set the k8s namespace, deployment image).
+- Add the project to your circle-ci account.
+- Make changes if required to deploy.py.
+- Once code is pushed to git, the deployment will be done.

+### Next steps for deployment using jenkins:
+- Go to the root folder of the project.
+- Configure the Jenkins config file in project root folder according to your cloud infra(currently configured for aws) (eg: the parameter values to set the k8s namespace, deployment image).
+- Add the project to your jenkins account.
+- Make changes if required to deploy.py.
+- Once code is pushed to git, the deployment will be done.
 ### Reference:
 1. For the installation command to deploy